A rigger needs:

 - Experience – practical skills through real life rigging work must be gained in order to become a competent rigger.

-- Qualification – in order to work as a rigger, most companies require that you hold the NRC rigging qualification.
-Until that point, you will need to work as a trainee under supervision.
+- Qualification – in order to work as a climbing rigger, many venues require that you hold the NRC rigging qualification.

 - Contacts – many riggers work on a freelance basis, being a successful rigger relies upon building a good reputation with a variety of contacts.